 A number of preliminary engineering documents are produced in the front-end engineering design phase (Click here to learn about all 12 phases of project implementation) which are used as the start-up documents for the detailed engineering design phase.
 Combinedly, these documents are known as the “FEED Package”.
 A good FEED package reflects all of the client’s project-specific requirements to avoid significant changes during the execution phase.
 The FEED package forms the basis for the design execution of EPC or EPCM projects.

 Time Duration for FEED Project

-FEED projects are fast track projects.
-The time duration for a front end engineering design project is normally less than one year.
+FEED projects are fast-track engineering projects.
+The time duration for a front-end engineering design project is normally less than one year.
 So, it requires enough experience to execute FEED projects with safety within a short time period.
 Close communication between Project Owners and Operators (Client) and the Engineering Consultant is required to address all the client requirements in the FEED package.

 - Basic FEED

 - Extended FEED

 Front End Engineering Design Deliverables